Eyelid Surgery in Fort Myers, Naples, Cape Coral & Bonita Springs

 - Do your eyes feel heavy and tired when you read?

-If you answered “yes” to any of the questions, please call our office to make an appointment.
+If you answered “yes” to any of the questions, please call our office to make an appointment and determine whether blepharoplasty is right for you.

 Recovery from eyelid surgery is typically quick.
 Because the procedure is performed on an outpatient basis, you can return home the same day and rest comfortably.